OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/line-item1item2-has-a-quoted-string-where-the-property-name-should-be.md

 ---
-title: Line 'item1': 'item2' has a quoted string where the property name should be.
+title: "Line 'item1': 'item2' has a quoted string where the property name should be."
 keywords: vblr6.chm60103
 f1_keywords:
 - vblr6.chm60103